 It is also possible to book a ticket for the entire lake which can be started and finished anywhere.
 A complete circumnavigation of the Ammersee will take around three-and-a-half hours with no disembarkation.
 Two breaks of journey are allowed with the ticket for the entire lake, while one is allowed on the northern or southern route.

 Two of the ferries are normal motorised ferries and the other two, usually used on Line A, are modernised and motorised paddle boats.
 One of the paddle boats, the Diessen, has been in service since 1908 (although completely renovated in 2006!) and the most modern motor ferry, the Utting which holds up to 500 passengers, was brought into service in 2017.

-Dießen am Ammersee was in the Middle Ages the seat of a regional ruling family until they moved their residence to where Andechs monastery is now located.
+Diessen am Ammersee was the seat of a regional ruling family in the Middle Ages until they moved their residence to where Andechs monastery is now located.

 It was also near the important Via Raetia trading route between Italy and Augsburg and the site of an abbey from the Early Middle Ages through to the secularisation in the Napoleonic era.

 It has also been a centre for pottery and ceramics and the town centre set back from the lakefront makes for a pleasant stroll uphill to the religious centre.